0day-ci/dpdk/doc/guides/prog_guide/vhost_lib.rst

  * VHOST_SET_LOG_FD
  * VHOST_SET_VRING_ERR

 For VHOST_SET_MEM_TABLE message, QEMU will send us information for each memory region and its file descriptor in the ancillary data of the message.
 The fd is used to map that region.

-There is no VHOST_NET_SET_BACKEND message as in vhost cuse to signal us whether virtio device is ready or should be stopped.
-VHOST_SET_VRING_KICK is used as the signal to put the vhost device onto data plane.
-VHOST_GET_VRING_BASE is used as the signal to remove vhost device from data plane.
+There is no VHOST_NET_SET_BACKEND message as in vhost cuse to signal us whether virtio device is ready or stopped.
+Instead, VHOST_SET_VRING_KICK is used as the signal to put the vhost device onto data plane, and VHOST_GET_VRING_BASE is used as the signal to remove vhost device from data plane.

 When the socket connection is closed, vhost will destroy the device.

 Vhost supported vSwitch reference
 ---------------------------------

 For more vhost details and how to support vhost in vSwitch, please refer to vhost example in the DPDK Sample Applications Guide.